devmark/angular-slick-carousel/README.md

   };
 ```

-3. Pass it as the value to controls attribute.
+3. Pass it as the value to control attribute.
 Now, you can call any plugin methods
 as shown in the example.

   ```html